Nayaks of Kandy: Origins

-The last king of the Kandy Mahanuwara dynasty, Narendra Sinha, died in 1739 without an offspring from his queen.
-His queen was a Madurai Nayak princess.
+The last king of the Kandy Mahanuwara dynasty, Narendra Sinha, died in 1739 without an offspring from his queen, a Madurai Nayak princess.
 Narendra Sinha's had nominated a brother of his Madura queen to succeed him; and he was crowned under the assumed title of Sri Vijaya Raja Sinha.
 Thus, Sri Vijaya Rajasinha succeeded the throne and established the Kandy Nayak line.

 Kandy before the Nayaks

 The last king of the Kandy Mahanuwara dynasty was Vira Narendra Sinha who ruled from 1707 to 1739.
 This king ascended the throne in 1707 when he was seventeen and was considered to be a very pious and scholarly.
 In 1708 the king married a bride from Madurai Royal family, the daughter of Pitti Nayakkar.
 Again, in 1710, he married another bride from Madurai.
 He had no children by either of the queens.
 He also had a secondary Kandyan wife from noble family of Matale.
 They had a son.
 However, the children of the secondary wife were not considered heirs to the throne.
 The king also had a concubine from a high caste, who had a son with him named Unambuwe, and did survive.
 The bar to his succession was the lack of royal status in the mother.

 Thus, the king nominated, as his successor, the brother of his first queen who had remained at the court ever since his sister married him.
 According to the law of succession that prevailed in Ceylon, the throne passed almost always from father to son, born of a mahesi or from brother to brother.
 However, when Narendra Sinha's brother-in-law succeeded the throne, the Sinhalese Kandyan aristocracy had no problem with this new form of succession.
 The practice of marrying princesses from Madurai is said to have come into occurrence as the Kandy kings insisted on consorts from the Suryavamsa lineage to grace their coronation and to produce heirs acceptable to the people.